-Name of the director or Committee Brief description MR. RAIMON GRIFOLS ROURA All powers which may be granted by virtue of law and of the Company's articles of association.
+Personal or corporate name of the director or Committee Brief description MR. RAIMON GRIFOLS ROURA All powers which may be granted by virtue of law and of the Company's articles of association.
 MR. VICTOR GRIFOLS DEU All powers which may be granted by virtue of law and of the Company's articles of association.